 Most carriers will impose a maximum weight for your packages that contain ammunition.
 For example, even though UPS’ typical maximum package weight is 150 pounds, they restrict ammunition parcels to a maximum of 66 pounds.
 Maximum weight for ammo parcels varies across different shipping companies, so as always, be sure to check with your carrier.

-Note: As of January 1, 2021, UPS changed the guidelines for how to label the outside of your package.
+As of January 1, 2021, UPS changed the guidelines for how to label the outside of your package containing ammunition.
 You now only need to display a 4-inch hazardous label on the outside of the box.
-Still, it couldn’t hurt to include the ORM-D label, as well!

 Can You Ship Ammo Internationally?

 You CANNOT ship ammo internationally, since it’s considered an explosive.
 No matter which shipping carrier you use, you’ll be restricted to Ground services such as UPS Ground or FedEx Ground.
 As a result, you can only ship ammo within the 48 continental states, as well as Alaska and Hawaii.